 In both types of diabetes, glucose can't get into the body's cells like it should.
 This results in sugar levels in the blood being too high or too low.
 When your blood sugar level is too high or too low, you can feel fatigued and dizzy or get really sick.
 People with diabetes must closely monitor their blood sugar levels many times each day.

-About five to ten percent of people who are diagnosed with diabetes have Type 1 diabetes.
-It is sometimes called insulin-dependent diabetes or juvenile diabetes.
-It can’t be prevented, and doctors can’t predict who will get it and who won’t.
-While scientists believe that a person’s genes that are passed down from parents have something to do with getting type 1 diabetes, they also believe that another event, such as a viral infection, might be needed to trigger type 1 diabetes.
+Type 1 diabetes can't be prevented.
+Doctors can't predict who will get it and who won't.
+While scientists believe that a person's genes that are passed down from parents have something to do with getting type 1 diabetes, they also believe that another event, such as a infection, might be needed to trigger type 1 diabetes.

 Type 2 diabetes is different.
 The pancreas still makes insulin, but the body doesn't use it in the correct way.
 Doctors believe one of the primary factors in getting type 2 diabetes is being overweight.